Thursday 12 September was R U OK? Day.

 R U OK?
 Day at Eastbound

-Eastbound staff gathered on R U OK?
-Day for a snack and a chat – this was a great opportunity for us to check in with each other and lend support if needed.
+To mark the day, Eastbound staff gathered for a snack and a chat – this was a great opportunity for us to check in with each other and lend support if needed.

 We also made up some informational brochures, which are available at reception for patients to read.